Sign up to volunteer!

 The festival will require 60+ volunteers starting on August 24th running through to September 2nd.
 We ask that volunteers be a minimum of 16 years of age and contribute a minimum of 12 hours of their time to the festival.
 Volunteers receive a festival T-shirt and a $2 credit for every hour worked, which can be used towards workshop registration fees or gallery / gift shop purchases.
 Volunteers who work over 15 hours will receive an Adäka water bottle.

-We strongly recommend that new volunteers attend our volunteer orientation meeting on June 26 at 6pm at the Kwanlin Dun Cultural Centre (pizza and beverages will be provided).
+All volunteers will be asked to attend our volunteer orientation and COVID safety training session on a date to be determined at the Kwanlin Dun Cultural Centre (pizza and beverages will be provided).

 Welcoming and directing festival guests, promoting the Festival program, conducting visitor surveys, keeping count of visitors, checking tickets for ticketed events, and basic administrative support.

 Knowledge of Whitehorse and Yukon First Nations and an outgoing personality is an asset.